JasonLuuk/COMP281_Principles_of_C_and_Memory_Management/README.md

  <h3 align="center" backgroundcolor="red">⭐ If the code has helped you, please stars this, thank you very much!</h3>

  ## Must See Before Read My code
-* Operating System: Win11
+* Operating System: Win10
-* Programming Languages: C++ and C#
+* Programming Languages: C
-* IDE: Visual Studio 2019 Community Edition
+* IDE: CLion 2021.3 Community Edition
 * All codes are related to labs and assignments,and all codes were uploaded after the assignment deadline

 All the problems the title come from this site https://student.csc.liv.ac.uk/JudgeOnline/problemset.php